 Vanderbilt Medical Scientist Scholarship Programs.
 Currently there are two sources of funding available in support of the scholarship awards, a privately endowed program and a special allocation of funds by the School of Medicine.
 Both programs pay tuition and fees and provide a competitive stipend of \$13,000 per year.
-Once awarded, support from these scholarships will continue at the above rate, contingent upon satisfactory performance, until the M.D. degree is awarded.
+Once awarded, support from these scholarships will continue at the above rate, contingent upon satisfactors. factory performance, until the M.D. degree is awarded.
 National Research Service Award.
 Financial support is available through an institutional grant awarded to Vanderbilt University Medical School by the National Institute of General Medical Sciences.
 The support pays tuition at the current level, provides a stipend of \$8,800 (plus a Medical School supplement bringing the total to \$13,000) per year, and includes funds for fees and related expenses.
 This support is assigned primarily to qualified incoming students.
-The students should consider special requirements, restrictions, and obligations that are associated with this source of financial support.
 As with all federal funding, support is guaranteed for only one year at a time, since all federal funds are reviewed and funded annually.
 Generally, funds are renewed and support is continued.
 Departmental Support.
 Limited resources are available through graduate departments.
 Tuition awards are available as well as some stipend support either from federal training grants or research funds.
 Interested students should request from their faculty adviser or department chair specific information on the availability of this type of support.
 Personal Support.
 This refers to the student's own resources or sources of funds.
 Approved students for the Medical Scientist Training Program who do not receive financial support from any of the above sources may remain in the joint program at their own expense.
 Although not guaranteed, financial support can usually be obtained for the graduate phase of the M.D./Ph.D. program.